section-engineering-education/engineering-education/articles/implementing-firebase-in-flutter/index.md

 ### Prerequisites
 This tutorial is suitable for beginners.

 For you to follow along, you should have the [Flutter SDK](https://flutter.dev/docs/get-started/install) installed on your computer.
 For the IDE, you can either use [Android Studio](https://developer.android.com/) or [Visual Studio Code](https://code.visualstudio.com/download).
-You should have an [Firebase account](https://firebase.google.com/) to access its products.
+You should have a [Firebase account](https://firebase.google.com/) to access its products.
+You can learn more on setting up Flutter's development environment from [here](https://flutter.dev/docs/get-started/install/).

 ### Getting started
 Launch Android Studio and create a new Flutter project.